102 JAMZ SuperJam: SuperJam (2013)

 In late March, 102 JAMZ began slipping in occasional mentions of SuperJam.
 The station's "Bracket Boss" won the first pair of tickets for best NCAA Tournament prediction.
 Preceded by leaks on Twitter, Facebook and 102JAMZ.com, 102 JAMZ announced the lineup on May 3...
-Future, 2 Chainz, Wale, A$AP Rocky and Ace Hood, with an on-sale date of Friday, May 10.
+Future, 2 Chainz, Wale, A$AP Rocky, and Ace Hood, with an on-sale date of Friday, May 10.
 Promotional announcements mentioned "Starship SuperJam" with references to outer space and Future.

-Back to back contesting ran from mid-May through the day of the show, with tickets given away as listeners were put on "Astronaut Status", Text-to-Win contesting for floor seats and "Super Songs" tied into tickets in the first five rows, including four pair in the Front Row.
+Back-to-back contesting ran from mid-May through the day of the show, with tickets given away as listeners were put on "Astronaut Status", Text-to-Win contesting for floor seats and "Super Songs" tied into tickets in the first five rows, including four pair in the Front Row.
 For almost two weeks, the station gave away pairs of tickets every hour, day and night, followed by several days of "V.I.P.
 Platform Seats" contesting every hour, then tickets in each of the first five rows.
 SuperJam Tickets and V.I.P.
 Platform Seats were given away on the streets, as well.
 DJ Lil Vegas and "Do It All" Willis created SuperJam 2013: The Mixtape.

 Friday night, June 21 at 7:30, French Montana appeared as a surprise last minute replacement for A$AP Rocky.
-Social media shared videos, posts and pics and the show was streamed live.